frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 ```

 **[Image placeholder]**
-_An illustration that explains how the BIT is constructed from an array, showing the incremental process of building the tree._
+_An illustration that explains how the Fenwick tree is constructed from an array, showing the incremental process of building the tree._

 #### 6. Complexity Analysis